 Being gay - requests for advice

 If you want to talk to someone about being gay, lesbian or bi-sexual, Stonewall (a UK charity) can give you advice.
 If you are in the UK you can contact them on their helpline (0800 050 2020) or via their website: www.stonewall.org.uk.
-For people both inside and outside the UK, you could also try the following web page of resources www.avert.org/gaylesbianhelp.htm.
+In the US, The Trevor Project provides help and support for young LGBTQ people in crisis.
+Call the Trevor Lifeline (1-866-488-7386) or contact them via their website: www.thetrevorproject.org.
+Resource sites can also point you towards advice, for example: www.avert.org/gaylesbianhelp.htm.

 << CONTACT PAGE